Algorithmic Forecasting of Extreme Heat Waves: A Replication Study in Phoenix, Arizona

-It is important to emphasize that while the PNW analysis was steeped in extensive data exploration, the Phoenix analysis had none.
-There was no cherry picking of results whatsoever.
-Yet classification accuracy was the nearly the same for both and two of the three partial dependence plots had much the same look and feel despite some differences in detail.
+It is important to emphasize that although the PNW analysis was steeped in extensive data exploration, the Phoenix analysis had none.
+Yet classification accuracy is similar for both, and two of the three partial dependence plots are roughly similar in across the two locations.
+But as before, conformal prediction sets cannot properly be used.
+Again, we knew the days on which the Phoenix heat wave occurred prior to the data analysis, and grid cells in advance were coded homogeneously.
+The data are neither IID nor exchangeable.